tier4/caret_report/README.md

 - In case a node name varies for each execution, you can write node name in JSON like the following
     - Before: `/node_name_xyz_abc1234567_1234567_1234567891234567891`
     - After: `/node_name_xyz.*`

+### About sim_time
+The analysis scripts don't support sim_time.
+So, please be careful when you analyze trace data which have been created with `ros2 bag play` with `-r` option.
+For instance, "Frequency" will be half when you add `-r 0.5` option.